1. Select the dates and how many are staying.

 Come stay in our beautifully restored 100-year old schoolhouse!
 Whether attending an event or just coming to enjoy the area, we welcome your visit.

 Various room configurations available, please check the listing.
-We have roll-aways available upon request, select at time of booking.

 Free breakfast for all guests that are staying in the rooms.

 Add meals at booking to enjoy during your stay!